FlamJamCamCode/Crucible/foundations/24 nss.md

 - Courage to transform fundamental conditions

 **The Crucible Implementation**:
-Instead of one terraformer imposing new thrownness on all, we get multiple terraformers creating choosable worlds:
+Instead of one terraformer imposing new thrownness on all, we get thousands or millions of terraformers creating choosable worlds:

 - **Bottom-up coalescence** vs top-down enforcement
 - **Voluntary rallying** vs forced compliance